emberjs/rfcs/text/0001-ember-doctor.md

 # Detailed design

 The design for this is rather simple.
 We would first introduce a command called `ember doctor` that would run some default checks.
-These default checks would be:
+The default checks would do the following:

-- Node/IO version
-- NPM Version
-- Ember CLI Version
-- Watchman version (if installed)
-- Out of date NPM packages

-In the event that any of these are out of range Ember Doctor should complain loudly.
+-Run `ember v --verbose` and complain loudly for incompatible versions -Run `npm outdated --depth 0` to check on outdated modules -Run `bower list` and display out of date bower components

 These are what is considered default `checks`.

 In your project developers can setup their own Doctor `checks` that get merged in with the default checks.
 To allow for this Ember CLI will have `ember generate doctor check:service-health`.